 "We continue to invest in the training and development of engineers working along the route, which has provided the opportunity for apprentices to move through technical roles to operational high-voltage engineering roles.
 This dedication will continue for at least the next 40 years.

 "By investing in local projects and local people, we're helping the ongoing growth of local employment across Kent and London for decades to come.
 This ensures High Speed 1 will continue to meet the needs of its domestic and international customers, and that the UK has a safe, efficient and reliable high-value asset.

-“As the industry turns its attention to High Speed 2, we have learnt from the success of High Speed 1 and know the huge potential that private investment and innovation can bring to national infrastructure projects.”
+"As the industry turns its attention to future high speed rail projects, we have learnt from the success of High Speed 1 and know the huge potential that private investment and innovation can bring to national infrastructure projects."